Data universalism

 Data universalism is an epistemological framework that assumes a single universal narrative of any dataset without any consideration of geographical borders and social contexts.
 This assumption is enabled by a generalized approach in data collection.
 Data are used in universal endeavours across social, political, and physical sciences unrestricted from their local source and people.
 Data are gathered and transformed into a mutual understanding of knowing the world which forms theories of knowledge.
-One of many fields of critical data studies explores the geologies and histories of data by investigating data assemblages and tracing data lineage which unfolds data histories and geographies (p.35).
+One of many fields of critical data studies explores the geologies and histories of data by investigating data assemblages and tracing data lineage which unfolds data histories and geographies (p.
+35).
 This reveals intersections of data politics, praxes, and powers at play which challenges data universalism as a misguided concept.

 Theoretical framework

 Data are mainly sampled in rich Western countries which are considered the leaders and voices of technological developments while ignoring cultures, communities, and geographies despite its application being widespread.
-As the data lifecycle is enlarging, processed small data that are grounded within big data are compiled and formed from heterogeneous sources extracted from mainstream places, forming what we have come to understand as knowledge.
+As the data lifecycle grows, processed small data that are grounded within big data are compiled and formed from heterogeneous sources extracted from mainstream places, forming what has come to be understood as knowledge.

 As of 2022, research has not shown the origin behind universalism as a practice due to a lack of controlled data.
-According to cultural psychologists, democracy and universalism have a positive correlation but there are no studies that show how universalism is shaped by people's experiences and environments (p.1).
+According to cultural psychologists, democracy and universalism have a positive correlation but there are no studies that show how universalism is shaped by people's experiences and environments (p.
+1).
 A push toward datafication has been spurred by democratically advanced Western voices and diffused across fragile democracies in the Global South with no consideration to the geopolitical context and influence powers of the data landscape in countries outside the West.
-As mentioned by Cappelen et. al, obscure information is found on the epistemology of universalism, although it is argued that a lack of representative data are problematic for broad global analyses (p.1).
+As mentioned by Cappelen et. al, obscure information is found on the epistemology of universalism, although it is argued that a lack of representative data are problematic for broad global analyses (p.
+1).